whizzml/examples/stratified-sampling/readme.md

 # Stratified Sampling

-This script is an implemention of [stratified sampling](https://en.wikipedia.org/wiki/Stratified_sampling).
+This script is an implementation of [stratified sampling](https://en.wikipedia.org/wiki/Stratified_sampling).
 Suppose you want a random sample of your dataset, but for a particular field you want to be sure that certain values will be represented at certain levels.
 Currently, it requires sample counts as input.